The well-posedness of three-dimensional Navier-Stokes and magnetohydrodynamic equations with partial fractional dissipation: Introduction

-In addition, the $H^1$-norm of ${\bm u}$ is bounded uniformly in time. \end{thm} Moreover, the following uniqueness result was also investigated in this study.
-To ensure uniqueness, one needs to make additional assumptions for certain indices that one of the solutions should has better regularity in $H^1$ space. \begin{thm} Let $T>0$.
-Assume that $(i_1, i_2, i_3) \notin \mathcal{I}$ and $\bm{u}^{(1)}$, $\bm{u}^{(2)}$ are two solutions of \eqref{eq:general:NS} satisfying \eqref{eq:thm:exis}.
-If there exist $k,l\in\{1,2,3\}$ such that $k\not=l$ and $i_k=i_l=k$, we further assume that
+In addition, the $H^1$-norm of ${\bm u}$ is bounded uniformly in time. \end{theorem} To ensure uniqueness, one needs to make additional assumptions for certain indices that one of the solutions should has better regularity in $H^1$ space. \begin{theorem}[Uniqueness] Suppose that $\bm{u}^{(1)}$ and $\bm{u}^{(2)}$ are two solutions of \eqref{eq:general:NS} on $(0,T)$ for some $(i_1, i_2, i_3)$ $\notin \mathcal{I}$, and satisfy \eqref{eq:thm:exis} on $(0,T)$.
+We further assume that